N-45div/TLT/docs/ARCHITECTURE.md

-# Truth Markets - Architecture
+# TLT - Architecture

 ## Overview

-Truth Markets is a decentralized prediction market platform with **Seal-encrypted evidence** storage.
+**TLT (TimeLocked Truth)** is a privacy-preserving prediction market platform with **Seal-encrypted evidence** storage.
 The system combines three key technologies:

 - **Seal**: Identity-based encryption with time-lock policies for private evidence
 - **Walrus**: Decentralized storage for claim specifications and encrypted evidence